 So I built that.
 And I called it Surviving Traumatic Brain Injury.
 I wish I had just put brain injury.
 But at the time, I don’t know when I can’t change it now because it’s popular.
-In fact, it just won its third window and won two awards.
+It just won its third window and won two awards.
 And I just got nominated, not nominated.
 It just got acclaimed for honored for one of the top 35 Drum blogs on brain injury.

 Donna Figurski 1:07:48

 And they took 1000s of them.
-So I was like, Yes, I was really excited about that.
-Yeah, so I found that that was really helping people.
+So I was like, Yes, I was excited about that.
+Yeah, so I found that that was helping people.
 And so when I started to do it with survivors, when I added the caregiver page, and then I added this and I added that.
 And then from that I ended up with somebody contacting me a friend that I had met online.
-So Donna, I am one of the hosts on the brain injury radio network.
+So, Donna, I am one of the hosts on the brain injury radio network.

 Donna Figurski 1:08:16